pfSense Firewall 2.8: Install & Config – Settings Walkthrough

 Monitoring | RRD graphs: bandwidth, RTT, states | Compare week-long trends to an outage |

-Traffic Graph | 1-second live bps per interface | Verify a backup saturates WAN2 |
+Traffic Graph | 1-second live bps per interface | Monitor interface traffic in real-time |

 Services | Daemon up/down toggles | Restart Unbound without SSH |